 Exchange of contracts – buying a property

 Your solicitor will have received your local authority search.
 This will have been applied for soon after the mortgage application was submitted and usually takes 4-6 weeks.
-The purpose of the local authority search is to give you detailed information on anything that would stop you buying the property and also in-depth information about the surrounding area.
+The purpose of the local authority search is to give you detailed information on anything that would stop you from buying the property and also in-depth information about the surrounding area.
 An example would be if there are any intended housing developments or road widening in the area.

 Completion – buying a property